Trump's grievances feed menacing undertow after the election

 For Coomer, Dominion's director of product strategy and security, "this election was incredibly smooth across the board."

-But he started hearing himself named in empty conspiracy theories shortly after AP and other news organizations called the race for Biden.
-Sometime around Eric Trump's post-election tweets about Coomer and a bizarre news conference where Trump lawyers Giuliani and Sidney Powell spun fabrications about Dominion and called him out by name, the real trouble started. '
+But sometime around Eric Trump's post-election tweets about Coomer and a bizarre news conference where Trump lawyers Giuliani and Sidney Powell spun fabrications about Dominion and called him out by name, the real trouble started for him.

-Dominion hired third-party security for him, and he was told not to go back to his house because there were credible threats to his safety.
+Dominion hired third-party security for him, and he was told not to go back to his house.

-A few nights ago, he said, he was told in a series of texts that people were watching him, that they'd rented a house in the same town where he is hiding, and that they would find him.
+A few nights ago, he said, he was told in texts that people were watching him, and that he'd better run.
+Others had already said they'd rented a house in the town where he was hiding and would find him.

 "It's a daily thing," he said, "and no, I have not had a decent night's sleep since all of this."